 1. Review Your Credit Reports and Credit Scores

-How to Get Your Credit Report for Free
+How to Get Your Credit Reports for Free

-Did you know 1 in 5 consumers have an error on at least one of their credit reports, according to the results of a study conducted by the Federal Trade Commission (FTC)?
+Did you know 1 in 3 consumers have an error on at least one of their credit reports, according to a study published by Consumer Reports?

-For this reason, you want to review your report to ensure the accuracy of the contents.
-Why so?
-The information contained in your credit reports is what’s used to generate your credit scores, and you wouldn’t want errors dragging your scores even further into the trenches.
+For this reason, you want to review your credit report to ensure the accuracy of the contents.
+Your credit scores are calculated based on the information in your credit reports, and these errors can really hurt them.

 Check Your Credit Scores

-If you’ve recently filed bankruptcy, chances are your credit scores are on the low side.
+After your bankruptcy discharge, chances are your credit scores are on the low side.
 But this doesn’t mean your car loan application won’t be approved.
-And it’s good to know where you stand before applying so you won’t be caught off-guard when the prospective lender pulls your credit history and score.
+If you know where you stand before applying, you won’t be surprised when the prospective lender pulls your credit history.

 Once you’ve retrieved a copy of your credit report, review the contents in their entirety.
 Pay special attention to information reported on past car loans.
 If you spot errors that are causing you bad credit, file disputes to have them rectified.
 (Here’s a handy guide on how to get the process started).

-According to the FTC, any information that can’t be proven as timely and/or accurate must legally be removed from your credit report.
+According to the FTC, any information that can’t be proven as timely or accurate must legally be removed from your credit report.

 It’s never a good idea to go with the first lender you find without shopping around.
 Why?
 For starters, they may not be a legit lender.